-Purpose: The Karin Decker Noss Scholarship is provided to fund training for the selected participant in medical research and legislative advocacy to carry on the work that Karin began.
+Purpose: The Karin Decker Noss Scholarships are provided to fund training for selected participants in medical research and legislative advocacy to carry on the work that Karin began.
 This scholarship program aims to encourage increased knowledge and education related to breast cancer resulting in stronger breast cancer advocacy and more involvement in VBCF’s breast cancer advocacy program.

-- Serve as an active member of the VBCF Advocacy Committee during the award period and for a period of 12 months thereafter.
+- Continue to serve as an active member of the VBCF Advocacy or Education Committee for two calendar years after the award is made.

-- Submit an educational article for each conference attended for the VBCF newsletter.
+- Submit an educational article related to the conference attended for VBCF’s ENews or a spring or fall newsletter.